BERKELEY SCHOOL OF BUSINESS, ARTS & SCIENCES

 CPA USA – Certified Public Accountant

 The CPA (Certified Public Accountant) USA designation, granted by AICPA, is a top certification for accounting professionals.
-It covers auditing, taxation, and financial reporting.
+In addition, it covers auditing, taxation, and financial reporting.

 Read More